signalwire/freeswitch/src/mod/event_handlers/mod_mosquitto/README.md

-	enable-connections	- Default setting if unspecified in the configuration file enable-topics		- Default setting if unspecified in the configuration file event-queue-size	- Number of pending events that the event queue can hold unique-string-length- Length of random characters added to FreeSWITCH-Switchname-Unique / FreeSWITCH-Hostname-Unique
+	enable-connections	- Default setting if unspecified in the configuration file enable-topics		- Default setting if unspecified in the configuration file event-queue-size	- Number of pending events that the event queue can hold unique-string-length	- Length of random characters added to FreeSWITCH-Switchname-Unique / FreeSWITCH-Hostname-Unique

 PROFILE

 	name				- Name of the profile.
 Each profile must have a unique name. enable				- Is this profile enabled (true) / disabled (false).